Our Funding Model

-In mid-2019, the Charity created the Friends of the Hogarth group which now comprises some 100 local residents and small businesses that have generously donated both money and gifts.
+In mid-2019, the Charity created the Friends of the Hogarth group which now comprises over 170 local residents and over 25 local businesses that have generously donated both money and gifts.
 All such donations are strictly ring-fenced to fund the youth programme.

 The Charity continues to look for local partnerships and funding opportunities to sustain and expand the youth services and welcomes any suggestions

 • all young people in the borough should have the opportunity to improve the quality of their lives

 • we need a sustainable Centre that provides a range of life enhancing activities for all

 Then this could be the role for you!

 The Role Description:

 We welcome written applications from people from all backgrounds who can bring their life experiences or professional skills to the team of independent Trustees.
 All work carried out by Trustees is unpaid.

 Working closely with the Centre Manager and Youth Officer, Trustees meet formally about six times a year.
 Meetings are typically held midweek at the Centre and last for around two hours.